-- Informing participating property owners of HRHA's policies concerning disabled accessibility and the requirements of Section 504 - Notifying currently participating property owners of the need for accessible units and encouraging those with accessible units to make them available under the program - Notifying non-participating property owners of the need for accessible units and encouraging their participation - Exploring the possibility of exception rent approvals with the local HUD office - Higher rents would be offered to those property owners willing to make physical alterations to their property which would make them accessible to individuals with disabilities - The extra rent would be used to amortize the cost of the alterations - Contacting local lending institutions concerning the possibility of establishing a lowinterest loan program which gives priority to physical alterations for improved accessibility. - Working with local community development agencies to establish other possible sources of financing for physical alterations for improved accessibility
+- Informing participating property owners of HRHA's policies concerning disabled accessibility and the requirements of Section 504 - Notifying currently participating property owners of the need for accessible units and encouraging those with accessible units to make them available under the program - Notifying non-participating property owners of the need for accessible units and encouraging their participation - Exploring the possibility of exception rent approvals with the local HUD office - Higher rents would be offered to those property owners willing to make physical alterations to their property which would make them accessible to individuals with disabilities - The extra rent would be used to amortize the cost of the alterations - Contacting local lending institutions concerning the possibility of establishing a lowinterest loan program which gives priority to physical alterations for improved accessibility.

+• Working with local community development agencies to establish other possible sources of financing for physical alterations for improved accessibility

-In addition to working with participating property owners, HRHA will make every reasonable effort to ensure that disabled applicants have equal access to the benefits of the HCVP.
+In addition to working with participating property owners, HRHA will make every reasonable effort to ensure that applicants with disabilities have equal access to the benefits of the HCVP.
 Those efforts will include, but are not limited to, the following types of activities:

-- Developing effective methods for communicating program information to handicapped applicants that takes into consideration their physical or mental limitations - Developing special application procedures for handicapped applicants.
-An example would be taking applications at the applicant's home.

-- Provide disabled applicants with a current listing of available accessible units known to HRHA. - Establishing a liberal extension policy to allow disabled applicants sufficient time to locate suitable accessible housing - Providing other appropriate assistance to handicapped applicants to facilitate their search for accessible housing
+- Developing effective methods for communicating program information to applicants with disabilities that takes into consideration their physical or mental limitations - Developing special application procedures for applicants with disabilities.
+An example would be taking applications at the applicant's home or completing the application via video conference. - Provide applicants with disabilities a current listing of available accessible units known to HRHA. - Establishing a liberal extension policy to allow applicants with disabilities sufficient time to locate suitable accessible housing - Providing other appropriate assistance to applicants with disabilities to facilitate their search for accessible housing

-4.4 FAMILY SELF-SUFFICIENCY OUTREACH
+4.4 Family Self-Sufficiency Outreach